 The Dying Sailor to His Shipmates

-Paul Clayton sang The Dying Sailor to His Shipmates in 1956 on his Tradition album Whaling and Sailing Songs from the Days of Moby Dick.
-He commented in his sleeve notes:
+Paul Clayton sang The Dying Sailor to His Shipmates in 1956 on his Tradition album Whaling and Sailing Songs From the Days of Moby Dick.
+He noted:

 Nothing in shipboard life stirred the whaler’s emotions like a burial at sea.
 A whaling log will contain numerous entries concerning the stale of a sick man, and then, one day, a brief note is written giving an account of his burial, perhaps with a cross or coffin drawn in the section normally reserved for whales sighted and taken.
 I recovered this song from a journal kept on the ship ‘Lucy Ann’, of Wilmington, Delaware, on a whaling voyage out of New Bedford front 1837 to 1839.

 Bono sang Dying Sailor to His Shipmates in 2006 on the anthology Rogue’s Gallery.
 The album’s notes commented: